-Sound waves travel through water at a speed of about 1.5 km/sec (0.9 mi/sec), which is four-and-a-half times as fast as sound traveling through air.
+Sound waves travel through water at a speed of about 1.5 km/sec (0.9 mi/sec), which is 4.5 times as fast as sound traveling through air.

 Killer whales probably rely on sound production and reception to navigate, communicate, and hunt in dark or murky waters.
 Under these conditions, sight is of little use.